Images are still loading please cancel your preview and try again shortly.

 Against the backdrop of an increase in geopolitical risks, tariff and other supply chain issues, we provide vendor and supply chain due diligence and reviews of specific aspects of the supply chain, as well as controls design and testing.
 We can also assess joint venture risks, e.g. a breach or inconsistency with a Joint Venture partner’s ABC or sanctions policies.

-We support our investigation team on controls-related reviews / remediation in relation to potential regulatory breaches, including assessing and defining data related to the issue, developing a methodology and performing data analysis in line with the agreed legal parameters.
+We support our investigations team on compliance and controls-related reviews / remediation in relation to potential regulatory breaches, including assessing and defining data related to the issue, developing a methodology and performing data analysis in line with the agreed legal parameters.

 Additional resources